RetroDECK/ES-DE/USERGUIDE.md

 Depending on the theme, the system navigation carousel can be either horizontal or vertical.
 The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems be scrolling left or right.

+The game systems are sorted by their full names, as defined in es_systems.cfg.

 ## Gamelist view